Manager, Technical Innovation and Automation

-Jack Clark is a senior programmer at The Hilltop Institute.
-In this capacity, he performs SAS programming for various projects and supports the Decision Support System (DSS) application.
-Jack programs in SAS using large health care data sets, such as Maryland Medicaid and Medicare.
-He was responsible for receiving data extracts of the Minimum Data Set (MDS) nursing home assessment data and building analysis data sets for Hilltop users.
-Jack has been working with SAS since 1996 and is a SAS Certified Professional.
-He is experienced in Base, Macros, ODS, and STAT.
-He is also trained in SQL and database management.
+Jack Clark is the manager of technical innovation and automation at The Hilltop Institute.
+In this capacity, he recommends, develops, and implements innovative solutions aimed at improved efficiencies in programming, data processing, and visualization for project-based and enterprise-scale IT activities.
+He also helps develop and implement protocols and standards for Hilltop staff related to programming and data processing.
+Jack, who still wants to be regarded as a coder, primarily programs in SAS and uses large-scale health care data sets—such as Maryland Medicaid, Medicare, and Minimum Data Set (MDS) nursing home assessment data—to create meaningful analysis data sets for mining and reporting.
+He also serves as technical lead on the design and programming of applications for internal and external clients.
 In 2015, Jack was a recipient of the Hilltop Award for Innovation for his participation in the creation of a shadow pricing program, which allowed Hilltop the ability to further evaluate and understand Medicaid costs and its delivery system, as well as to apply shadow pricing to a variety of other analyses.
+He has been working with SAS since 1996 and is a SAS Certified Professional.

 Prior to joining Hilltop, Jack was lead database analyst at Harte-Hanks Analytics, where he served as primary programmer and analytics/data contact for financial database clients.
 Before that, he was a senior programmer/analyst who provided quantitative analysis and programming toward database marketing and customer relationship management solutions.
 At Baltimore City Public School System, Jack was a research specialist for the Research, Evaluation, and Accountability Division.
 He also served as adjunct faculty at Towson University, where he was an undergraduate professor for Experimental Psychology/Research Methods.